shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 $
 ```

 If one or more tests fail, you will get output that indicates which test(s) failed.
-In this example, t01 and t04 passed, while t02 and t03 both failed with stdout, stderr, and exit_status errors.
+In this example, t01 and t04 passed, while t02 and t03 both failed with stdout, stderr, and exit_status errors.<br>

+They allow you to automate command line tasks, which can be very useful when you have long commands that you would otherwise have to type manually, over and over.
 ```
 $ ./run_tests even
 Executing tests for <./even>